agarcian/coding-with-ai-guidelines/README.md

-# Guidelines to effciently write software code with AI assistants
+# Guidelines to efficiently write software code with AI assistants

 This document contains suggestions and guidelines on how to leverage AI assistants to write software code efficiently.